Division of Richmond: History

 The division's most notable member outside of the Anthony family was Charles Blunt, leader of the National Party from 1989 to 1990.
 His tenure was short-lived, however.
 Just months after becoming leader of the Nationals, he was defeated in the 1990 election when the preferences of anti-nuclear activist Helen Caldicott allowed Neville Newell to claim the seat for Labor for the first time ever, despite only winning 27 percent of first preferences.
 It was only the second time that a major party leader had lost his own seat in an election.

-Larry Anthony (junior) regained the seat for the Nationals in 1996, only to be defeated by Labor's Justine Elliot in 2004—the first time a member of the Anthony family had been unseated in an election.
-In 2007, Elliot picked up a large swing as Labor won government, technically making Richmond a safe Labor seat.
+Larry Anthony (junior) regained the seat for the Nationals in 1996.
+However, despite his name recognition in the area, his hold on the seat was never as secure as those of his father and grandfather.
+He was defeated by Labor's Justine Elliot in 2004—the first time a member of the Anthony family had been unseated in an election.
+In 2007, Elliot picked up a large swing as Labor won government.
 She retained the seat at the 2010, 2013 and 2016 elections.
 The victory in 2013 came even as Labor lost government, marking the second time (her 2004 victory being the first) that the non-Labor parties have been in government without holding Richmond.

-Also shortly after Elliot's reelection in 2010, it marked the longest time the Labor Party has held the seat.

 Richmond had the sixth highest vote for the Australian Greens, and saw the highest rural seat vote for the Greens in the nation.
 A redistribution ahead of the 2016 election pushed the seat to the south, into the area around Ballina.
 Much of this area is in the state seat of Ballina, which was taken by the Greens at the 2015 state election.
-At the most recent election in 2019, the Greens won more booths on primary vote than Labor (Greens 20, Labor 9), although Labor won more total votes when including all booths.
+At the 2019 election, the Greens won more booths on primary vote than Labor (Greens 20, Labor 9), although Labor won more total votes when including all booths.